khilnani/pythonista-scripts/README.md

 - Backup and restore the working directory to a tar zip file in an Amazon S3 bucket.
 - Pythonista:
-  - Files downloaded to and restored from the `~/Documents` directory.
+  - Files downloaded to and restored from the `~/Documents` directory
 - Linux/mac os:
-  - Files downloaded to and restored from the working directory, not the directory containing the script.
+  - Files downloaded to and restored from the working directory, not the directory containing the script
-  - Example: From this directory, run `python tools/s3backup.pp`
+  - Example: From this directory, run `python tools/s3backup.py`

 ### `extensions/`